 Another category of technologies in device-free indoor monitor systems is adopted from radar imaging technology to track targets [18]-[21].
-The radar technique can identify the delays of sub-nanoseconds in the time-of-flight (ToF) of wireless signals through different paths, by using the ultrawideband (UWB) sensing.
-Hence, radar-based systems are capable of separating the reflection from the moving object behind the walls against the reflections from walls or other static objects [22].
+The radar technique can identify the delays of subnanoseconds in the time-of-flight (ToF) of wireless signals through different paths, by using the ultra-wideband (UWB) sensing.
+Hence, radar-based systems are capable of separating the reflection from the moving object behind the walls against the reflections from walls or other static objects [18].
 However, the UWB transmission is impractical in commercial indoor monitoring systems, because it requires specific hardwares for implementation.
-Recently, Katabi et al. proposed a new radar-based system to keep track of different ToFs of reflected signals by leveraging a specially designed frequency modulated carrier wave (FMCW) that sweeps over different carrier frequencies [19]-[21].
-However, their techniques consume over 1GHz bandwidth to sense the environment and only the images of result are obtained from the sensors, which requires further effort to detect the types of indoor events.
+Recently, Adib et al. [19]-[21] proposed a new radar-based system to keep track of different ToFs of reflected signals by leveraging a specially designed frequency modulated carrier wave that sweeps over different carrier frequencies.
+However, their techniques consume over 1 GHz bandwidth to sense the environment and only the images of result are obtained from the sensors, which requires further effort to detect the types of indoor events.

-The aforementioned device-free systems have limitations in that they either require multiple antennas and dedicated sensors or require LOS transmission environment and ultrawideband to capture features that can guarantee the accuracy of detection.
-In contrast, in this work, we propose a timereversal (TR) based wireless indoor events detection system, TRIEDS, capable of through-the-wall indoor events detections with only one pair of single-antenna devices.
+The aforementioned device-free systems have limitations in that they either require multiple antennas and dedicated sensors or require LOS transmission environment and UWB to capture features that can guarantee the accuracy of detection.
+In contrast, in this paper, we propose a time-reversal (TR)-based wireless indoor events detection system, TRIEDS, capable of through-the-wall indoor events detections with only one pair of single-antenna devices.
 In the wireless transmission, the multipath is the propagation phenomenon that the RF signals reaches the receiving antenna through two or more different paths.
-TR technique treats each path of the multipath channel in a rich scattering environment as a widely distributed virtual antenna and provides a highresolution spatial-temporal resonance, commonly known as the focusing effect [23].
+TR technique treats each path of the multipath channel in a rich scattering environment as a widely distributed virtual antenna and provides a high-resolution spatial-temporal resonance, commonly known as the focusing effect [22].
 In physics, the TR spatial-temporal resonance can be viewed as the result of the resonance of electromagnetic (EM) field in response to the environment.
 When the propagation environment changes, the involved multipath signal varies correspondingly and consequently the spatial-temporal resonance also changes.

-Taking use of the spatial-temporal resonance, a novel TRbased indoor localization approach, namely TRIPS, was recently proposed in [24].
-By exploiting the unique locationspecific characteristic of channel impulse response (CIR), TR creates a spatial-temporal resonance that focuses the energy of the transmitted signal only on the intended location.
+Taking use of the spatial-temporal resonance, a novel TR-based indoor localization approach, namely TRIPS, was recently proposed in [23].
+By exploiting the unique location-specific characteristic of channel impulse response, TR creates a spatial-temporal resonance that focuses the energy of the transmitted signal only on the intended location.
 The TRIPS mapped the real physical location to the estimated CSI through the spatial-temporal resonance.
-The TR indoor locationing system was implemented on a WiFi platform, and the concatenated CSI from a total equivalent bandwidth of
+The TR indoor locationing system was implemented on a WiFi platform, and the concatenated CSI from a total equivalent bandwidth of 1 GHz has been treated as the location-specific fingerprints [24].
+Through nonline-of-sight (NLOS) experiments, the WiFi-based TR indoor locationing system achieved a perfect 5 cm precision with a single AP.
+TR-based indoor locationing system was an active localization system in that it required the object to be located to carry one of the transmitting or receiving device, such that the difference in the TR resonances between different locations of device is large.

-Fig. 1: Prototype of TRIEDS.
+Fig. 1.
+Prototype of TRIEDS.